kanokarob/Biome-Strongholds-Smithed/README.md

 **Library Puzzle**
 - Generates in Jungle Strongholds
 - A large two-story Library
-- There are 4 Chiseled Bookshelves spread throughout the room, that periodically play sound effects and emit particles, and 4 Ancient Tome books in item frames
+- There are 4 Chiseled Bookshelves spread throughout the room that periodically play sound effects and emit particles, and 4 Ancient Tome books in item frames
 - Entering the room in Survival Mode for the first time starts the puzzle
 - Each Chiseled Bookshelf must have exactly one Book in it (does not have to be an Ancient Tome) in the correct position.
 If the Chiseled Bookshelf does not have the correct book placed, it will emit red skull particles, or green particles if the book is in the correct position
 - When all 4 Chiseled Bookshelves have the correct books placed in them, a Treasure Chest will appear on the second floor of the room